For young aspiring filmmakers. This is a national talent development project for 16-19 year olds organised by the BFI.

 Workshops – Saturday 29/9/18, Saturday 6/10/18, and Saturday 13/10/18 – 10:00am to 17:00pm at our studio in Kennington.

-BFI Film Academy – Monday to Saturday during the autumn half term (Monday 23rd to Saturday 28th of October 2017).
-10:00am to 17:00pm at our studio in Islington.
+BFI Film Academy – Monday to Saturday during the autumn half term (Monday 22nd to Saturday 27th of October 2018).
+10:00am to 17:00pm at our new studio in Kennington.

 You will need to be able to commit to all the workshop dates.
 The cost for the week is £25 which includes the transport and entry to Harry Potter studios.
 No one should feel that the lack of funds will prevent them attending, see details about our bursary scheme and accessibility.

 During the BFI Film Academy you will: